 Brigitta Schvéd, Ludovika University of Public Service

-Zsuzsa Török, HUN-REN Research Centre for the Humanities
+Zsuzsa Török, ELTE Research Centre for the Humanities

 Sophie van den Elzen, Utrecht University